Who else is going through a detox or cleanse right now?

 Other (unpictured) dinners have included a vegetable biryani dish over brown rice, and a root vegetable curry.
 I have also made a fabulous butternut squash/yam soup that I adjusted to make cleanse friendly.
 Delicious!

-And I also made my favourite healthy sweet snacks from Chocolate Covered Katie – her no-bake pumpkin oatmeal cookies – and just made them cleanse friendly by increasing the oat flour by 1/2 cup, eliminating the dry sweetener and using just 3-4 tbsp of brown rice syrup instead (I also used rolled oats, not quick oats, but I always do that with this recipe and it still works great).
+And I also made my favourite healthy sweet snacks from Chocolate Covered Katie – her no-bake pumpkin oatmeal cookies – and just made them cleanse friendly by increasing the oat flour by 1/2 cup, eliminating the dry sweetener and using just 3-4 tbsp of brown rice syrup instead (I also used rolled oats, not quick oats, but I always do that with this recipe and it still works great). (*see above note on brown rice syrup actually not being allowed on this cleanse at all!)
 They do the trick when you’re needing a sweet bite!

 I hope this gave you a glimpse into life on a cleanse and made you realize that healthy eating does not have to be miserable!
 I’ll look forward to bringing back in my soy sauce and bananas in my smoothies, but otherwise I like to keep this food up.
 It’s just clean eating!